Mayonesa90/just-post-it/README.md

 - DynamoDB

 ### Installation and more information
-Check out the README-files in each directory ("frontend" and "backend") for further instructions and information.
+Check out the README-files in each directory ("frontend/just-post-it-frontend" and "backend/just-post-it-backend") for further instructions and information.